 6. The New Data Ingestion Process

-This process involves landing the Survey123 files into Azure storage through the yml and resources files we created.
+This process involves landing the Survey123 data into Azure storage through the great expectations suites and the Databricks jobs we created.

 This new procedure is composed of the following parts: